Please enable JavaScript to view this site.

 ANalysis Of VAriance (ANOVA) is a statistical technique that is used to compare the means of three or more groups.

-The ordinary one-way ANOVA (sometimes called a one-factor ANOVA) is used when the groups being compared can be defined by a single grouping factor, and the subjects in each group aren't repeated or matched in other groups.
+The ordinary one-way ANOVA (sometimes called a one-factor ANOVA) is used when the groups being compared can be defined by a single grouping factor, and the values in each group aren't repeated or matched in other groups.
 For example, you may want to compare a control group with a drug-treated group and a group treated with both drug and antagonist.
 Alternatively, you may want to compare five groups, each given a different drug.
-For this test, you would take measurements from subjects that are assigned to only one group (and not matched in any way to subjects in other groups).
-In all cases, it is assumed that the populations from which the subjects or samples are collected follow a normal (Gaussian) distribution.
+For this test, you would take measurements from participants that are assigned to only one group (and not matched in any way to participants in other groups).
+For each of these cases, there are assumptions about the distributions from which the data were sampled, and Prism is able to analyze data sampled either from a normal (Gaussian) distribution or a lognormal distribution.
+Specifying which distribution the analysis should assume changes the way some values are calculated, but generally the interpretation of the results are similar.

 Why “one-way”?
 Because the values are categorized in one way, or by one factor.
 In this example, the factor is drug treatment.
 A two-way design would group the values by two grouping factors.
 For example, each of the three treatments (drug treatment) could be tested in both men and women (sex).

 Why “variance”?
 Variance is a way to quantify variation.
 ANOVA works by comparing (“analysis of”) the variation within the groups with the variation among group means.
-For a single set of values, the variance is the square of the standard deviation.
+For a single set of values sampled from a normal distribution, the variance is the square of the standard deviation.
 Later, we’ll see that this is equal to the sum of squares of the values divided by the degrees of freedom.

 How ANOVA works